joaoleaodev/joaoleaodev/README.md

 # 👋 Hi, I'm João

+Since I was young, I’ve been interested in technology.
+My curiosity started when I had my first contact with video games at age 10, which sparked my passion for the tech world and programming.

 🎓 Software Engineering student at FIAP
 💻 Developer in training
 🚀 Focused on Backend and constant evolution